 Keeping all of your cooking utilities contained within one area will go a long way towards achieving this ultimate goal of tiny house kitchen storage efficiency.
-For example, there are many different appliances that can be purchased that will condense your food preparation area into a more contained space.
+For example, there are many different appliances that can be purchased that will condense your food preparation area into a more contained counter space.
 Having your cutting block, hanging pans, and shelf space all in one is a huge advantage.
 You can also consider investing in storage racks that double as drying racks that will allow you to store your dishes, and dry them at the same time.
 These sorts of clever and efficient storage devices will be able to multitask and create storage space at the same time, which is the ultimate goal of course.

 Here you can watch an instruction video for assembling your new food preparation table.
 Easy as 1-2-3.

 When planning your tiny house, the kitchen is ultimately going to be your greatest opportunity to be creative.
 The nature of kitchens is that they will require a large amount of storage space, and room to move and work at the same time.
-Unlike other rooms in the house, where being stationary is common, kitchens require space to cook, prepare, and sometimes serve food.
+Unlike other rooms in the house like living room, where being stationary is common, kitchens require space to cook, prepare, and sometimes serve food.
 Because of that, you never want to skimp out on the movement space within your kitchen in the name of ‘going smaller’.

 Planning your tiny house kitchen will really give you the chance to show off your creative side, and try out new and exciting ways to maximize efficiency.
 In the end, how you choose to best utilize the space in your kitchen is going to come down to personal preference.
 However, some things you should always keep in mind are:

-- Is there enough walking space to cook, and move comfortably?
+Is there enough walking space to cook, and move comfortably?

-- Is there any space being wasted that could be used for storage?
+Is there any space being wasted that could be used for storage?

-- Are any items in the kitchen taking up space that could be better suited for other things?
+Are any items in the kitchen taking up space that could be better suited for other things?

-- Does the kitchen have too many ‘uni-tasking’ tools that can be replaced by better multitasking tools?
+Does the kitchen have too many ‘uni-tasking’ tools that can be replaced by better multitasking tools?